mdnaseif/Cyclists-Trip-Analysis/README.md

 ## Tools Used
 - Excel: For initial data editing and cleaning
-- Programming: To connect various software tools
+- Python: To connect various software tools
 - Tableau: For building and sharing visualizations
 - MSSQL: For storing and manipulating data